timchown/address-accountability/draft-chown-address-accountability.md

 for providing tethering.

 ## Use SAVI mechanisms

+The FCFS SAVI: First-Come, First-Served Source Address Validation Improvement for Locally Assigned IPv6 Addresses approach could be used as defined in {{RFC6620}}.

+In this case the accounting

    Discussion of appropriateness of SAVI mechanisms to be added here.
    (In principle, SAVI mechanisms work by observing NDP and DHCP